Travel Europe Within Budget

 A. Hostels

 Not your old-school type, today’s hostels are neat and safe.
-They welcome all kinds of guests and often have private rooms and shared areas to cook and hang out.
+They welcome all kinds of guests and often have private rooms and shared areas where they can cook and hang out.

 - Top Picks: Hit up Hostelworld or Booking.com to find some sweet deals.